Advanced Academic Programs (AAP)

 Critical and Creative Thinking Lessons, Grades K-6

 The first level is provided to all students in kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
 The lessons are modeled in all classrooms by the Advanced Academic Resource Teacher (AART) and the thinking strategies are then used throughout the year by classroom and other teachers who work with students.
+All Parklawn students in grades 1-5 have class with Ms. Fink once a week.
+Each lesson focuses on one of the nine critical and creative thinking strategies.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
 Parents may also practice these strategies during family conversations and activities.

 Differentiated Lessons in Areas of Academic Strength, Grades K-6